This is the multi-page printable view of this section. Click here to print.

 Proxy

-Improve the User-Experience with teh capsule-proxy
+Improve the User-Experience with the capsule-proxy

 Capsule Proxy is an add-on for Capsule Operator addressing some RBAC issues when enabling multi-tenancy in Kubernetes since users cannot list the owned cluster-scoped resources.
 One solution to this problem would be to grant all users LIST permissions for the relevant cluster-scoped resources (eg. Namespaces).
 However, this would allow users to list all cluster-scoped resources, which is not desirable in a multi-tenant environment and may lead to security issues.
 Kubernetes RBAC cannot list only the owned cluster-scoped resources since there are no ACL-filtered APIs.
 For example: